ChristophKarlHeck/serial-data-logger-phyto-node/README.md

 1. **Serial Data Read**:
    - Reads structured binary data over a serial connection using `serial.Serial`.

+2. **Dynamic File Naming**:

+    - The filename is generated dynamically based on the node number and the start time of data logging

 2. **Decoding**:
    - Decodes data using FlatBuffers.